Avax-Games/6six6_AvaxGames/old follder/README.md

 The Socket.IO server is initialized in the `/api/socket.js` file, which sets up all the game logic and event handlers.
 The client connects to this server through the Socket.IO client library.

-### WebSocket Configuration

-The game uses WebSockets for real-time communication.
-The following configurations are made to ensure proper WebSocket functionality:

-1. The API route has `bodyParser` disabled to allow WebSocket connections
-2. The Next.js config includes a `webSocketServerFactory` to handle WebSocket upgrades
-3. The Socket.IO server is configured with the correct path and CORS settings

 ## Environment Variables

 No environment variables are required since the Socket.IO server is integrated into the Next.js application.
 The client and server communicate through the same origin.